Drograr/Hbeat-bachelor-project/texte/README.md

 git clone https://gitlab.unige.ch/sims/lsl-modules/obs-plugin.git
 cd obs-plugin
 mkdir build && cd build
-cmake -DLIBOBS_INCLUDE_DIR="<path to the libobs sub-folder in obs-studio's source code>" -DCMAKE_INSTALL_PREFIX=/usr .. make -j4 sudo make install
+cmake ..
+make

 ```
-1. Copy the `lsl_plugin.so` to /usr/lib/obs-plugins/
+1. Copy the `.so` to /usr/lib/obs-plugins/ or /usr/local/lib/obs-plugin depending of your installation of Obs
 2. also copy the contents of the `obsplugin/data/` directory to the `bin` directory of obs-studio (where the obs-studio executable is located)

 ## Using the plugin
 This plugin implements a source filter in obs.
-To use it select the **scene** containing the sources you wish to record and add the LSL filter to it.
+To use it select the **scene** containing the sources you wish to record and add the source.